alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 2. **The turnover rate of coaches is high.** Most NBA coaches are observed on more than one team (with some on as many as 11), therefore reducing standard errors.

+I've always been interested in the question of coaching.
 The project continued to evolve as I gathered feedback from professors and later on from colleagues at the IMF.
 The code was originally built in Stata, but I've redone it in Python in order to incorporate some additional features.
 Here's the [Github repo](https://github.com/alamine53/nba_coach_FixedEffects).

 For the sake of clarity, I will leave out some details from this article.
 If you're interested in the technicalities, I encourage you to check [my working paper](https://www.ramzyalamine.com/files/alamine_coaches.pdf).
 If you'd like to jump straight to the ratings, they are at the bottom of the page.